UFC 296: Edwards vs. Covington: Predictions & Analysis

 A few statistical edges stand out.
 Almeida throws significantly more leather — a 0.8 sig. strike per minute gap.
 Fili is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Fili has tighter striking defense, making opponents miss more often.

-**The Pick: Andre Fili over Lucas Almeida.** This is essentially a pick'em.
-The model nudges toward Fili at 51%, but there's almost nothing separating these two.
+The Pick: Lucas Almeida over Andre Fili.
+This is essentially a pick'em.
+The model nudges toward Almeida at 51%, but there's almost nothing separating these two.

 Martin Buday